 - PR (Patient Responsibility) is used to identify portions of the bill that are the responsibility of the patient.
 These could include deductibles, copays, coinsurance amounts along with certain denials.
 If the patient did not have coverage on the date of service, you will also see this code.

-If your payments are coming into DrChrono via ERA (Electronic Remittance Advice), these categories will post for you as well as the appropriate action taken.
+If your payments are coming into DrChrono via ERA (Electronic Remittance Advice/835 file), these categories will post for you as well as the appropriate action taken.
 Any CO amounts will adjust and amounts listed under PR will be listed as patient responsibility.

 If you are posting insurance payments manually, please make sure to choose these categories carefully as they will impact how the system treats the amounts.
 If after posting, the amount due from the patient isn't correct, this is a good place to check to ensure it is posted with the correct group code.